googleinterns/e2e-convrec/README.md

 + `train`: train a model

-+ `evaluate`: evaluate model using standard metrics
++ `evaluate`: evaluate model using standard metrics: bleu score and recall

 + `export`: export a checkpoint